jeffdshen/ml-kata/kata1/README.md

 Compute functions and gradients for:
 1. A linear layer
 2. A RELU activation
-3. A log-softmax layer (without a mean reduction)
+3. A log-softmax layer (without a mean reduction, without dim = 3+ case)

 Implement them in the form of `torch.autograd.Function`.